- Ready to invest alongside one of the greatest investors in history?

 There is no reason for you to pay commissions on your trades since many brokers have moved to a commission-free model.
 For frequent traders, commissions can take up a large percentage of profits, making it challenging to grow a small account.

 Cash and margin accounts

 Your broker will offer you a cash or margin account when you sign up.
 A cash account only lets you trade your available fund balance.
 You’ll also have to wait for the broker's clearinghouse to process the transaction after you exit your trade in order to see the funds in your account.

 A margin account resolves this issue for day traders.
-By accessing margin accounts, the broker lets you “leverage” your trades by 3x the amount available in your account.
-Therefore, if you have $300 in your account, you can use it to buy up to $900 worth of BRK.B stock.
+By accessing margin accounts, the broker lets you “leverage” your trades by a certain amount.
+For example, if you had 3x leverage with $300 in your account, you can use it to buy up to $900 worth of stock.

 Real-time market data feeds

-Your broker's trading platform comes with quotes delayed by up to 15 minutes.
-If you want access to real-time market data for asset pricing, you’ll need to pay an extra fee.
+Price quotes on standard trading platform are delayed by up to 15 minutes.
+You can get access to real-time market data for asset pricing, but you’ll need to pay an extra fee.